 Research Support Workshops

 UNE Library’s Research Advisory and Engagement Services (RAES) will be holding a series of workshops covering a variety of topics across the research lifecycle, helping you to find and manage reference materials, select publishers, measure your impact and engagement, disseminate your work online, and manage your research data.

-The workshops will be running from 16 November to 14 December and held each Thursday, 2.00–3.00 PM in the Dixson Library Training Lab.
+- workshops will be throughout 2018 in the Dixson Library Training Lab.

 Post-graduate students, researchers, and academics from across all schools are welcome and encouraged to attend.

 Thursday 9 May 2019, 11:00 AM–12:00 PM, Dixson Library Training Lab

 A hands-on opportunity for researchers to create basic identifiers and profiles to quantify scholarly impact, make themselves findable in an online world, share and find work beyond publisher paywalls, and facilitate connecting to others in the same field.

 Wednesday 22 May 2019, 11:00 AM–12:00 PM, Dixson Library Training Lab

 A broad set of online profiling and engagement tools are available to researchers, but using them in a consistent and effective manner can seem like a steep learning curve.
 Mastering the basics of research profile tools can have a significant positive outcome for your research career.
 The Dixson Library will take a look at a variety of online author profile apps that help researchers disseminate and discuss their work, communicate with the wider research community, and find potential collaboration partners.